h4writer/droneshowcreator/docs/discription_edit_actions.rst

     - Blende mode

-      *tekst*
+      *With blende mode you have different options to mix colors, an extra color on top of the basic color that is given from the start page.*

     - Opacity

-      *tekst*
+      *The higher the number, the darker the color.*

     - Easing

       *tekst*

+    - Keyframes

+      *tekst*

   5.2.2.5 Fade-out

-  *Function in which a color slowly fades to black.
-See chapter 4.3.4 "properties" for more information. *
+  *Function in which a color slowly fades to black.*

   - Properties